mturney2/CS-766-CNN-Image-Despeckling-/README.md

 iii.
 Performance comparison among conventional filtering, pre-trained CNN and custom CNN

 After becoming comfortable with CNNs in MATLAB we designed our own network to solve the image despeckling problem.
+### Image Dataset

+The following networks were trained using approximatily 5500 images from the ImageNet Large Scale Visual Recognition Challenge 2017.
+(ILSVRC2017)